 The 30-year-old said he was on Facebook when he got the news that his pay would be suspended, so he immediately expressed his anger there.

-"I did slam them verbally (on Facebook)," Pate told CNN earlier this month.
-"I called them backstabbers."
+“I did slam them verbally,” he said.
+“I called them backstabbers.”

-The American was arrested upon his return to the UAE.
-A prosecutor told him that he faced a fine, possible prison time and deportation if convicted.
+Pate said the prosecutor has told him that he faces a fine, possible prison time and deportation if convicted.